 I think that pin curls are cute for any thickness of hair.
 I have thick hair also, but I straighten it first so it gives a better curl. :)

 Look up on youtube Pin curls by Strawberry Koi Vintage.
-It’s an easy tutorial.posted almost 4 years ago
+It’s an easy tutorial.posted over 4 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.